 Other participatory events

 Members also participate in events of historical significance.
 These include Yorktown Day, held annually on October 19, to celebrate the 1781 surrender of Lord Charles Cornwallis to General George Washington, effectively ending the American Revolution; and the Yorktown Tea Party reenactment previously scheduled for the first weekend in November (subject to change).

 The following events are open to full and associate members, their families, and guests.
-Reservation forms for each event with detailed information about meeting places and admission will be posted three to six months in advance for those interested in attending.
+Reservation forms for each event with detailed information about meeting places and admission will be posted in advance for those interested in attending.

 Course : Beyond the History Books: Colonial Virginia Viewed Through One Family and the Mansion They Built